singer-yang/DeepLens/docs/user_guide/lens_systems.rst

 ParaxialLens - Quick Prototyping
 ---------------------------------

-``ParaxialLens`` implements a paraxial (thin lens) model for rapid prototyping.
+``ParaxialLens`` implements a paraxial (thin lens) model for rapid simulation for defocus.
+It uses Circle of Confusion (CoC) to simulate defocus, without aberrations.

 .. code-block:: python

-    from deeplens import ParaxialLens
+    from deeplens.paraxiallens import ParaxialLens

     lens = ParaxialLens(
         foclen=50.0,              # Focal length in mm